dlt-hub/.github/profile/README.md

 ## Who we are
-At ScaleVector we are dedicated to solving hard data engineering and AI problems in the enterprise.
-Along the way, we’ll be building novel technology and will share our learnings with the community.
+At ScaleVector we are dedicated to solving hard data engineering and AI problems.
+Along the way, we are building novel technology and will share our learnings with the community.

 ScaleVector is currently working on the following set of related problems:

  ---